 Such agreements are especially beneficial to individuals bringing large or complicated assets or considerable debt into a marriage, including retirement accounts, businesses, and business interests, as well as those with children from previous marriages.
 These agreements can outline how such assets and debts will be assigned and distributed, can ensure that children from previous marriages retain specific inheritance rights, can specify the matter of spousal support, and specify other financial responsibilities and rights.
 Certain issues cannot be specified, such as child custody or child support matters, and should not be included.

-What Can a Marital Agreement Contain (or Not Contain)?
+What Can a Marital Agreement Contain (or Not Contain) in Denver?

 You can use a marital agreement to determine: